PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: PIQL

 where $clip(x,l,u) = \min(\max(x,l),u)$.

-In practical implementation, we observed that computing $\tau_\text{proj}(a|s)$ for each state-action pair resulted in an overly fine-grained result, which adversely impacted the stability of policy evaluation.
-To address this issue, we calculate the mean value of $\tau_\text{proj}(a|s)$ across the batch samples, thereby promoting greater stability in the learning process.
+In implementation, we observed that computing $\tau_{\text{proj}}(a|s)$ for each individual state–action pair leads to results that are overly fine-grained, thereby reducing the stability of policy evaluation.
+To mitigate this issue, we instead compute the mean value of $\tau_{\text{proj}}(a|s)$ across batch samples, which significantly improves stability.

-\textbf{Importance Sampling} To mitigate high variance as well as training instability, we employ the Self-Normalized Importance Sampling (SNIS) method \cite{STR}, which normalizes the IS ratios across the batch.
+\textbf{Importance Sampling.} To mitigate high variance as well as training instability, we employ the Self-Normalized Importance Sampling (SNIS) method \cite{STR}, which normalizes the IS ratios across the batch.

-\textbf{Overall Architecture} Integrating the policy evaluation, policy improvement, and practical implementation details, the complete Proj-IQL algorithm is summarized in Algorithm~\ref{algorithm}.
+\textbf{Overall Architecture.} Integrating the policy evaluation, policy improvement, and practical implementation details, the complete PIQL algorithm is summarized in Algorithm~\ref{algorithm}.